Glen Edwards (pilot): University

 Edwards was, instead, selected to be among the first to be sent to Princeton University for graduate study in the aeronautical sciences.
 The recent war had spawned truly revolutionary advances in aviation technology and it had become apparent to men such as Col. Albert Boyd, the chief of the Flight Test Division, that a new breed of military test pilot—one who combined the talents of a highly skilled pilot with the technical expertise of an engineer—would be required to effectively evaluate increasingly complex aircraft and onboard systems.
 Thus, when Glen Edwards graduated from Princeton with a Master of Science degree in Aeronautical Engineering in 1947, he represented one of the first of this new breed.

 Death

-In May 1948, Edwards was selected to join the team of test pilots and engineers at Muroc who were then evaluating the Northrop YB-49, the all-jet version of the exotic flying wing bomber.
-After his first few flights, he was not favorably impressed, confiding to his diary that it was "the darndest airplane I've ever tried to do anything with.
+In May 1948, Edwards was selected to join the team of test pilots and engineers at Muroc who were then evaluating the Northrop YB-49, the all-jet version of the flying wing bomber.
+After his first few flights, he was not impressed, confiding to his diary that it was "the darndest airplane I've ever tried to do anything with.
 Quite uncontrollable at times."
 Then, on June 5, 1948, he was flying as co-pilot with Maj.
 Daniel Forbes when the airplane departed from controlled flight and broke apart in the sky northwest of the base.
 All five crew members were killed.